by Jessica Pigza

 Tip: At the beginning of the year some teachers will put together and post a classroom wish list.
 Why not check back with them to see if there are items that weren’t purchased or that they’ve already run out of.

 Elementary teachers especially go through thousands of stickers a year.
 This is always a good gift idea.

-Kids are rough on pencil sharpeners and with so many pencils to sharpen each year, teachers may go through 4-6 sharpeners a year.
+Kids are rough on pencil sharpeners.
+With so many pencils to sharpen a day, teachers may go through 4-6 sharpeners a year.
 Plus it’s more efficient to have more than one sharpener available for students to use.